Adventure & Leadership – Fall 2022

 - Get a truly authentic experience of Ireland and her people while becoming part of our local community.

-- Build your independence while living with your peers in Bundoran, Co.
+- Learn to manage your own house and build your independence while living with your peers in Bundoran, Co.
 Donegal, National Geographic’s coolest place on Earth in 2017.

-- Learn to surf, kayak and paddle-board in the crystal clear waters of Donegal Bay on Ireland’s Wild Atlantic Way.
+- Learn to surf, kayak and paddle-board in the spectacular waters of Donegal Bay on Ireland’s Wild Atlantic Way.

-- Explore Ireland’s coolest cities, national parks and villages on our Program Expeditions.
+- Explore Ireland’s coolest cities, national parks and villages on our overnight Program Expeditions.

 - Camp in some of Ireland’s most stunning and remote locations.

-- Complete 80 hours of meaningful and fun community volunteering while getting to know the locals.
+- Complete up to 80 hours of meaningful and fun community volunteering while getting to know the locals.

 - Challenge yourself and push your perceived limitations on our student challenges and through our leadership workshops.